EntCollNet/BugFlow/modules/module_4/module_4I.md

 ## Exemplar Workflows:
 Examplar workflow of post-processing of images to tag, sort, classify insects (an automated algorithm for insect soup image segmentation and measurements) : Automated Image Analysis on Insect Soups https://doi.org/10.1109/DICTA.2016.7797010
+Examplar workflow on using Inselect desktop software for placing bounding boxes around each insect in an image and exporting each image crop to its own JPG file.
+Inselect SYNTHESYS3 and iDigBio joint workshop (naturalhistorymuseum.github.io)

 ### [Module List](https://entcollnet.github.io/BugFlow/modules/)
 ### [See main page here](https://entcollnet.github.io/BugFlow/)